ElementsProject/lightning/doc/developers-guide/plugin-development/event-notifications.md

    `jcon fd <error_fd_to_jsonrpc>:`, `plugin-manager`;
 4. `log` is the context of the original log entry.

+There is also a more general version of this notification called `log`, which has the same payload.
+This needs to be used with caution, but it is useful for plugins that report logs remotely.
+For example: using OpenTelemetry.

 ### `forward_event`

 A notification for topic `forward_event` is sent every time the status of a forward payment is set.
 The json format is same as the API `listforwards`.